Kleo-Karap/My_tattoo_chatbot/README.md

 **Current issues**
 Appointment booking works on the side of the user, but no access to the tattoo artist's schedule is given to ensure schedule compatibility
+Temporary solution: Provide avaiable timeslots on the user to pic from.
+Update it's Goggle calendar.
 # Getting started
 ```
 pip install rasa